qMRLab/mooc/5 B0 Mapping/4 Advanced B0 Mapping Methods/02-MultiEcho.md

 Three-echo acquisition, where the first two echoes respect the [Nyquist criteria](https://en.wikipedia.org/wiki/Nyquist_frequency) and can be temporally unwrapped accurately, while the third echo has a much longer echo time.
 The first two echoes can be used to predict the number of wraps of the third echo.
 With all three echoes accurately unwrapped, a fit with three echoes can be computed.
 :::

-As mentioned in chapter 4.3, the standard deviation of the phase is inversely proportional to the SNR of the magnitude image of the field mapping acquisition.
+As mentioned in the [phase unwrapping section](#phaseUnwrapIntro), the standard deviation of the phase is inversely proportional to the SNR of the magnitude image of the field mapping acquisition.
 This means that longer echo times can have a detrimental impact on the field map if it is not accounted for.
 One way to address the issue is to weigh the contribution of the echoes by the SNR of the magnitude images.

 More complex algorithms such as UMPIRE [24] exploit echo timings to only rely on temporal unwrapping to unwrap the phase images.
 A minimum of three echoes is necessary for this algorithm.
 With three echoes, the two echo time differences (ΔTE{sub}`1`=TE{sub}`2`-TE{sub}`1`, ΔTE{sub}`2`=TE{sub}`3`-TE{sub}`2`) are chosen to be slightly different.
 Doing this allows us to calculate the accrued phase during TE{sub}`2`-TE{sub}`1`= δTE which is chosen to be small and is therefore free of wraps.
 Using this, the wraps in the different echoes can be estimated and removed yielding unwrapped phase images which can be fit to calculate the field map.
 An advantage of the technique is that it allows us to select echo times that would normally be too long, as ΔTE{sub}`x` can be larger than {math}`\pi`.
 An important prerequisite of this algorithm is that the phase offset occurring during δTE should be less than  but greater than zero, such that a good estimate of the phase can still be calculated. [](#b0Plot17) shows an example of a single voxel being unwrapped using UMPIRE.
 As previously stated, the slope of the linear fit is proportional to the resulting field map.
 The traces can be toggled on and off by clicking the legend.